 The pond has a catch and release policy for any fish you may be lucky enough to snag.
 Largemouth Bass, Sunfish, and Catfish are present.

 Directions: From Sun Dancer / Spirit Dancer Lodge, turn right at the bottom of the driveway at the juncture to Sun Dancer Lodge.
-Walk over the hill crest next to the playhouse and you‘ll see the pond straight ahead.
+Walk over the hill crest and you‘ll see the pond straight ahead.

 While you are enjoying the country ai and are totally relaxed, why not indulge yourself in a body massage.
 A massage specialist will come to The Lodges and provide soothing comfort during your stay.

 This mobile massage van will come to The Lodges between the hours of 7:00am and 9:00pm and you have a choice of setting up either in the lodge or in the van.
 Call 703-606-8884 and ask for Diane McCawley.
 The rates are reasonably priced.